Russia's MTS happy with current debt profile: CEO

-DAVOS, Switzerland (Reuters) - MTS (MBT.N: Quote), Russia's largest mobile phone operator, is comfortable with its current burden of gross debt at 1.8 times OIBDA and has no plans to change it significantly in 2010, the firm's CEO told Reuters.
+DAVOS, Switzerland (Reuters) - MTS (MBT.N), Russia's largest mobile phone operator, is comfortable with its current burden of gross debt at 1.8 times OIBDA and has no plans to change it significantly in 2010, the firm's CEO told Reuters.

 "We are not planning to raise it (debt burden) above two (times OIBDA) but are not planning to cut it either," Mikhail Shamolin said on the sidelines of the World Economic Forum in Switzerland.